ansible-community/antsibull-nox/docs/change-detection.md

 * All `lint` sessions (`formatters`, `codeqa`, `yamllint`, `typing`).
 * The `extra-checks` session and all its tests.
 * All tests but `reuse` from the `license-check` session.
+* The `docs-check` sessions are restricted to changed files (for code-block tests), or skipped if there are no appropriate changed files.